Family safeguarding

 How we work with our families

-The Family Safeguarding Model brings together a team of different social workers and adult practitioners who work with a family:
+The Family Safeguarding Model brings together a team of different social workers and adult practitioners who work with a family on the following:

-- in multi-disciplinary teams – As outlined, our teams have a range of specialists with extensive knowledge, who work together to support families and parents experiencing mental health issues, drug and alcohol use or domestic abuse.
+- Our teams have a range of specialists with extensive knowledge, who work together to support families and parents experiencing mental health issues, drug and alcohol use, or domestic abuse.

-- using motivational interviewing (MI) – A strengths-based conversational approach to counselling that encourages families to improve their children’s welfare by enhancing their motivation to change.
-The key elements of MI are developing a partnership between the team members and parents which draws out the parents’ thoughts and ideas about change.
+- A strengths-based conversational approach to counselling that encourages families to improve their children’s welfare by enhancing their motivation to change.
+The key elements of MI are developing a partnership between the team members and parents, which draws out the parents’ thoughts and ideas about change.

-- using a new electronic workbook – Our new method of recording case notes aims to improve information-sharing and reduces the amount of time practitioners spend on bureaucracy and reporting.
+- Our method of recording case notes aims to improve information sharing and reduces the amount of time practitioners spend on bureaucracy and reporting.

-Using this approach, our Family Safeguarding Model teams work with families to:
+Using this approach, our teams help families to:

-- identify their strengths, and any lifestyle changes that need to be made
+- identify strengths and any necessary lifestyle changes

-- provide support with those experiencing mental health issues, limited parenting skills, drug and alcohol use or domestic abuse
+- access support with those experiencing mental health issues, limited parenting skills, drug and alcohol use, or domestic abuse

-- spend the time needed with each family so that they can make lasting changes
+- receive the time and support they need to make lasting changes

 The key intervention models will be:

-- parenting programmes tailored to children of different age groups
+- parenting programmes tailored for children of different age groups

-- treatment programmes for perpetrators of domestic abuse (including impact on children)
+- treatment programmes for perpetrators of domestic abuse, including understanding its impact on children

-- programmes for victims of domestic abuse (including impact on children)
+- Support programmes for victims of domestic abuse

 - programmes to promote children’s resilience